 You were better than you needed to be.

 Seth Godin, in his weekly blog, reminds us that every element of an organization has a spec, a minimum required performance.
-Accounting has standards, so does the department that measures quality.
+Accounting has standards, and so does the department that measures quality.

 Everything beyond that is marketing.